English overseas possessions in the Wars of the Three Kingdoms: The Caribbean

 Barbados, the second most populous colony, experienced a division between Royalists and Parliamentarians during the civil war.
 The words "Roundhead" and "Cavalier" were banned to maintain peace.
 After the regicide, the Royalists gained control of the colonial assembly.
 Lord Willoughby was appointed Governor of Barbados, by Charles II in May 1650 and he banished the Roundheads.
-During this time he also sent a small colonizing party to Suriname, which established Fort Willoughby (now Paramaribo) in honor of the governor.
+During this time he also sent a small colonizing party to Suriname, which established Fort Willoughby (now Paramaribo) in honour of the governor.
 The colony, now cut off from England, relied on trading with the Dutch Republic.
-This became the motivation for the 1651 Navigation Act.
+This became the motivation for the Navigation Act 1651.

-On October 25, 1651, a seven ship force under Commodore George Ayscue arrived off Barbados, demanding that the island submit "for the use of the Parliament of England".
+On 25 October 1651, a seven-ship force under Commodore George Ayscue arrived off Barbados, demanding that the island submit "for the use of the Parliament of England".
 Willoughby's reply (tellingly addressed to "His Majesty's ship Rainbow") was unyielding, declaring that he knew "no supreme authority over Englishmen but the King".
 With some 400 horsemen and 6,000 militia, he was prepared to resist any attempt at coercion.

 Over the next month Barbados was blockaded.
 Dutch ships were seized, an act which would be one of the causes of the First Anglo-Dutch War.
 In early December, with the Royalist cause defeated in England, Ayscue began a series of raids against fortifications on the island and was reinforced by a group of thirteen ships bound for Virginia.
-On December 17 a force of more than 1,000 Barbadian militia was defeated by one of Ayscue's detachments.
+On 17 December a force of more than 1,000 Barbadian militia was defeated by one of Ayscue's detachments.
 Governor Willoughby attempted to stem the spread of Parliamentary sympathies by hanging two of the returning militia soldiers and prohibiting the reading of documents from the blockading fleet.
 The Royalists held out for several more weeks until one of Willoughby's own commanders, Sir Thomas Modyford the assembly speaker, declared himself for Parliament.
 A battle was averted by a week of rain, after which Willoughby, perhaps having seen the hopelessness of his cause, sought negotiations.
 He was replaced as governor but Barbados and the Royalists there were not punished.